Pawel-Motyka/CCSomato/README.md

 <br/>

+Data analysis:

+Folder "_scripts" contains the the codes used for the main and supplementary analyses.
 If you want to run your own preprocessing (performed in sections 1-3 of the script for analysis), please contact the corresponding author for the raw data (output from Kubios analysis for each participant).
 Otherwise you can load the processed data into